charroux/kubernetes-minikube/README.md

 kubectl delete deployment myservice

+## Scaling and load balancing

+Check if the myservice deployment is running:

+kubectl get deployments

+How many instance are actually running:

+kubectl get pods

+Start a second instance:

+kubectl scale --replicas=2 deployment/myservice

+kubectl get deployments
+and
+kubectl get pods

+again

+## Creating a Service of type LoadBalancer

+Check if the myservice deployment is running:

+kubectl get deployments

+kubectl expose deployment myservice --type=LoadBalancer --port=8080

+minikube service myservice --url

+Test in your web browser

 ## Create a deployment and a service using a yaml file

 Yaml files can be used instead of using the command "kubectl create deployment" and "kubectl expose deployment"

 The yaml file for the deployment: https://github.com/charroux/kubernetes-minikube/blob/main/myservice-deployment.yml

-The yaml file for the service: https://github.com/charroux/kubernetes-minikube/blob/main/myservice-service.yml
+The yaml file for the node port service: https://github.com/charroux/kubernetes-minikube/blob/main/myservice-service.yml

+The yaml file for the node port service: https://github.com/charroux/kubernetes-minikube/blob/main/myservice-loadbalancing-service.yml

 Apply the deployment: kubectl apply -f myservice-deployment.yml

-Apply the service: kubectl apply -f myservice-service.yml
+Apply the node port service: kubectl apply -f myservice-service.yml

+or

+Apply the service of type loadbalancer: kubectl apply -f myservice-loadbalancing-service.yml

 Then test if it works as expected.